Cumulocity-IoT/apama-rxepl/README.md

 `com.industry.rx_epl.operators.*` - All pipeable operators (See [Operators](#operators).
 The ApamaDoc contains a full list)

 ## <a id="examples"></a>Examples
 There are several examples that ship with the source code.
-These are located in the `Examples` folder.
+These are located in the `samples` folder.
 ## <a id="observable"></a>Observable
 ### <a id="observable-construction"></a>Constructing an Observable
 Creating an Observable is usually the starting point of an Observable chain (See also: [Subject](#subject))